-Stage 4: The 4-Cylinder
+Stage 4: Derisk

-After each of the three steps of the 4-Cylinder phase, each technology will return to the Risk Assessment group (which was discussed in the 2-Stroke phase) which will perform a new risk assessment and define the next most important risk that must be addressed in that technology’s next step.
+Each of these steps is led by IDEA Center employees who specialize in the tasks to which they belong.
+However, work in this stage is always done collaboratively with inventors, mentors, industry experts, and advisors outside the IDEA Center.
+After each of the three steps of the Derisking stage, each disclosure will return to the Risk Assessment group (discussed in the Risk Assessment stage) which will perform a new risk assessment and define the next, most important risk that must be addressed in that disclosure’s next step.

 The goal of the problem validation step of the Derisking stage is to validate that the disclosure solves real problems in the commercial market(s) to which it pertains.
 This means that a sufficient number of potential customers have been identified who are willing to adopt the solution the discovery offers because it solves a need they have.

 While the Problem Validation team validates that the disclosure is solving real problems, the Market Validation team strives to achieve what is called product-market fit.
 Product-market fit is established when actual customers within a sufficiently large market react positively enough to that product by purchasing it.
 Key assumptions such as pricing, the business model, and product features are also considered and validated in this step.

 Taken together, the goal of the Problem and Market Validation steps is to ensure that each disclosure is fixing things that matter.
 The objective of the Technology Validation step is to advance the technology through “technology readiness levels” to final customer product.
 These levels can be applied to industrial, software, medical, and life science technologies.